GMOD/Apollo/docs/Troubleshooting.md

 If you get this error, then you may need to re-run `apollo deploy` or even do a `apollo clean-all && apollo deploy`.
 You may also want to review the [developers guide](Developer.md) for how to create a precompiled package.

+### Postgres authentication setup

+There are several different types of authentication methods that are used for postgres and sometimes the defaults must be customized to be used for your system.

+If you get permission denied errors, make sure to review the official PostgreSQL documentation for [pg_hba.conf](http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html):

+The important thing to understand is that there are different types of access methods defined in the pg_hba.conf file:

+- local settings (i.e. when you are accessing the database on the command line)
+- host settings (i.e. when you are accessing the database over a socket)

+With webapollo, the "host settings" are required for runtime operation, but the "local settings" are also important during setup, for example when initializing the database with the user_database_postgresql.sql.

+Therefore, it is also important to understand the authentication methods:

+-   peer - allows shell based logins without a password (can be used for local logins)
+-   ident - based off of operating system logins (similar to shell based login but used for host/remote access. can't be used with non-operating system postgres usernames)
+-   md5 - basic encrypted password based-logins (recommended for non-operating system usernames)

+An ideal pg_hba.conf for WebApollo might have a line for our special local login for the web_apollo_users_admin user, as well as permitting md5 logins over host:

+    local   all             web_apollo_users_admin                  md5
+    # IPv4 local connections:
+    host    all             all             127.0.0.1/32            md5
+    # IPv6 local connections:
+    host    all             all             ::1/128                 md5